Psychologist in Plymouth, Farmington Hills, and Ann Arbor, Michigan areas - Dr. Hasti Raveau, PhD, LP

 All Locations & Online

-Dr. Raveau embraces working with individuals and families who identify with a range of ethnicities, religions, sexual orientations, and gender identities.
-Acknowledging and embracing differences while not losing sight of our shared humanity is very important to her and her work.
-She strives for openness and a desire to learn while not placing the burden of teaching on you.
-An open dialogue is always important and she welcomes feedback throughout your work together.
+I embrace working with individuals and families who identify with a wide range of ethnicities, religions, sexual orientations, and gender identities.
+Acknowledging and celebrating our differences while recognizing our shared humanity is central to my work.
+I strive to maintain openness and a genuine desire to learn, ensuring that you never feel the burden of having to teach.
+Open dialogue is crucial, and I welcome your feedback throughout our time together.
+Your voice matters, and together, we can create a supportive and inclusive environment where everyone feels seen and valued.

 Who does Dr. Raveau usually work with?